Metro Breez: Route

 The outbound service begins at Thompson's Point, with its first stop being at the adjacent Portland Transportation Center.
 It then continues southeast, along Congress Street, passing by Maine Medical Center, Longfellow Square and Congress Square, before its second stop at Monument Square, near Portland Public Library.
 Continuing along Congress Street, the route turns left onto Washington Avenue at the foot of Munjoy Hill.

 After leaving the Portland peninsula, the service travels north on Interstate 295 from Tukey's Bridge to exit 15 in Yarmouth.
 After stopping at the exit 15 park and ride, beside U.S. Route 1, it makes two other stops in the town: at Yarmouth Town Hall on Main Street and in front of the Hannaford supermarket plaza back on Route 1.

 Continuing north on Route 1, the service makes four stops in Freeport (all on Route 1): at the Maine Beer Company park and ride, the L.L.
 Bean headquarters, Freeport Town Hall and at the L.L.
 Bean flagship store on Main Street.

 The service returns to I-295 en route to Brunswick, where it stops at Church Road (on Route 1), the Maine Street park and ride, the Amtrak station and, finally, Bowdoin College.
 The inbound journey stops at River Road on Route 1.

-Two daily stops at Bath Iron Works occur at 6.20 AM and 3.27 PM.

-The route takes around one hour each way.
+Journeys take around one hour each way.